pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 Appmake can be also run in 'dumb mode' to convert any T88 file to wav:

     appmake -b program.t88 --audio --fast --dumb

-## M88 emulator

-Please note that the M88 emulator and possibly also others require the correct CPU speed setting (usually 4 or 8 Mhz) to load correctly the program from the tape file.